SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 Synopsis:
 : **(a)** There is no essential need for shadow  banks.
 : **(b)** Shadow banks nevertheless pop up because government licencers fail to adequately provision the private banks.
 : **(c)** The basic provision needed is not cash, but full 100% deposit insurance.
 The proper place for discipline on private banks is on their asset side, not their liabilities.

 The last policy is critical.
-On a floating exchange rate the monopoly currency issuer (aka. government) is not financially constrained, so (i) can always provide full deposit insurance, and(ii) does not risk a currency depreciation nor hyperinflation when doing so.
+On a floating exchange rate the monopoly currency issuer (aka. government) is not financially constrained, so **(i)** can always provide full deposit insurance, and **(ii)** does not risk a currency depreciation nor hyperinflation when doing so.
 On a fixed exchange rate there would be such risk, but thy are entirely inapplicable to the USA economy today, and to most nations operating a fiat currency monopoly.

 ### Excess Credit Risk

 The argument from free market and neoclassical ideologues is that if the government insures deposits the "tax payer" is stiffed with holding the bill.

-**MMT lens correction:** This is completely inapplicable for a governmetns running a floating exchange rate policy.
+**MMT lens correction:** This is completely inapplicable for a government running a floating exchange rate policy for a non-convertible currency (aka. the tax credits).

 The other argument is that private banks that are not heavily regulated need market discipline.